Prenatal Massage in Peterborough

 Avoiding flat-on-your-back after mid-second trimester to prevent vena cava compression (that heavy, “lightheaded” feeling).

-Pressure is always within your comfort—no deep compressions over the abdomen and no prolonged, painful pressure anywhere.
+Pressure is always within your comfort zone—no deep compressions over the abdomen and no prolonged, painful pressure anywhere.

 You are in control.
 If you need a bathroom break, a sip of water, or a position change at any point, just say the word.